condense/ampere/README.md

 View-agnostic fork of [re-frame][1].
 Adapters for [Om][2] and [Reagent][3] are included.
 For subscriptions uses [freactive.core][4] `rx` which provides very similar functionality to Reagent's `reaction`, but allows more control, which helped to build non-leaky adapter for Om (it turned being tricky with `reaction`).
+Note, that starting from 0.3.0 Ampere has own implementation of freactive.core concept.
+Namespace and API are the same for backward compatibility, but would be eventually dropped in favor of more consistent ones.

 ## Why?